 Best Ways to Stay Healthy on the Airplane

-With cold and flu season in full swing and the coronavirus outbreak making global headlines, many travelers are wondering how to stay healthy on the airplane.
+With cold and flu season in full swing, many travelers are wondering how to stay healthy on the airplane.
 The close quarters of the small aircraft and fears of poor air circulation are some of travelers’ top concerns.

 Get healthy before your flight

 Your pre-flight “health checklist” includes many things that you really should be doing already.
 But it never hurts to be extra cautious right before a big trip.
 After all, you don’t want to spend your entire trip coughing in Caracas or sneezing in Salzburg!